pentser/voice-cloning-app/README.md

 1. Go to [UploadThing](https://uploadthing.com) and create an account
 2. Create a new app
-3. Get your App ID and Secret from the dashboard
+3. Get your Token from the dashboard:
+   - Navigate to your app's dashboard
+   - Go to "API Keys" section
+   - Select the "V7" tab
+   - Copy the `UPLOADTHING_TOKEN` (this contains app ID, region, and API key info)
-4. Add them to your `.env.local` file
+4. Add the token to your `.env.local` file

 ### 5. ElevenLabs API Setup